 The College provides personnel services and office space to the Foundation.
 In addition, the Foundation benefits from contributions of time and service of individuals in an effort to advance the programs and services of the Foundation.
 Since the College meets the criteria for an affiliate organization, the Foundation is required to recognize the direct personnel costs incurred by the affiliate at the fair market value of services provided.
-Donated services received from an affiliate during the fiscal years ended June 30, 2023 and 2022 totaled \$252,284 and \$199,599, respectively.
-Donated office space during the fiscal years ended June 30, 2023 and 2022 totaled \$19,200 and \$18,600, respectively.
+Donated services received from an affiliate during the fiscal years ended June 30, 2024 and 2023 totaled \$275,844 and \$252,284, respectively.
+Donated office space use during the fiscal years ended June 30, 2024 and 2023 totaled \$19,200, respectively.

 The Foundation also receives contributions of goods and services which are recognized at estimated fair market value as of the date of donation.
-Donated goods received during the fiscal years ended June 30, 2023 and 2022 totaled \$105,793 and \$407,272, respectively.
+Donated goods received during the fiscal years ended June 30, 2024 and 2023 totaled \$329,830 and \$105,793, respectively.
 All donated goods and services were used for programmatic activities.